duckfist/MM2Random/readme.txt

 Mega Man 2 Randomizer
 by duckfist
-version 0.3.2 beta
+version 0.3.3 beta

 -----------------------------------------------------------------------------------------------

 Featured Randomizer Modules

-- Robot Master Order: The 8 robot master stages are shuffled.
-The boss portraits on the Stage Select screen point to different stages.
+- Robot Master Portraits: The boss portraits on the Stage Select point to different stages.

+- Robot Master Spawn: Boss rooms may contain a different boss.

 - Weapon Behavior: Movement properties and ammo usage of each weapon are changed.